42henry/herb-engine-C-3D/README.md

 this is my attempt to make a 3D game like minecraft!
 I have used gpt to help write the x11 or winapi parts of the code, so I can just have my array of pixels that I update each frame.
+I also used gpt to make the write and read PPM functions as this does not interest me, and also for perlin noise, as this is outside the scope of this project but I thought it would be nice to have.
+Everything else is from scratch.

 Work done so far:
  - a fill function that takes 4 points and a colour, and fills the screen with that colour